Ways to Help Your Visitors Get in Contact

 In the UK it is mandatory to include your contact details somewhere on the site.
 You may get away with leaving them off but it doesn’t help your credibility and if somebody ever makes a complaint to the trading standards then you could end up with some explaining to do (like why you are running a business from home).
 The out-law has more information.

-There is also a legal requirement to make sure your whois details are complete and correct.
+There is also a legal requirement to make sure your whois details are correct.
 You can opt-out of displaying your details but this only applies if you are a non-trading individual.
-If you get is wrong you could find your domain blocked, so don’t upset the men in black.
+If you get it wrong you could find your domain blocked, so don’t upset the men in black.